 Intensive students are always welcome to use the on-campus writing centers for face-to-face tutoring appointments over the duration of the intensive.

-Qualified students may fill in a request form, upload a draft, and provide an available time (or times) to "meet" with a trained tutor to discuss the draft over Yahoo, AOL, or Skype services (make sure privacy settings allow those not on your contact list to contact you and make sure your speaker and microphone work).
-Therefore, this type of assistance requires a headset or a microphone and speakers in addition to one of the free instant messenger services mentioned above.
+Students enrolled in an LUO degree program may fill in a request form, upload a draft, and provide an available time (or times) to "meet" with a trained tutor to discuss the draft over Skype.
+Therefore, this type of assistance requires a headset or a microphone and speakers in addition to the most recent free version of Skype.

-The OTS will communicate with you via email at various junctures of a request, so please make sure the junk mail setting in your Liberty webmail will not block emails from email@example.com.
+The OWC will communicate with you via email at various junctures of a request, so make sure the junk mail setting in your Liberty webmail will not block emails from firstname.lastname@example.org.
 Please keep emails as they provide information about your appointment and instructions for rescheduling.
-Live assistance requests may be accessed at any time before your appointment, and you may modify or cancel your request as long as your request status is "Not Started."
+You may update a Live Assistance Request form with a revised draft up to an hour before your appointment via the link in your confirmation email.

 Live assistance appointments have the following important date and time restrictions: